weixian-zhang/FoodTruckJunkie/README.md

 ### Container Diagram

-* ApiServer is RESTful API hosted on multi-tenanted App Service For security reasons, Azure FrontDoor WAF (see [project roadmap](#project-roadmap)) can be added in-front of ApiServer to allow FrontDoor WAF capability to perform     SSL Termination and Owasp web vulnerability scan, before routing scanned HTTP traffic to ApiServer.
+* ApiServer is RESTful API hosted on multi-tenanted App Service.
+  In Project Roadmap, for security reasons, Azure FrontDoor WAF (see [project roadmap](#project-roadmap)) can be added in-front of ApiServer to allow FrontDoor WAF       capability to perform SSL Termination and Owasp web vulnerability scan, before routing scanned HTTP traffic to ApiServer.
 * SPA-based Portal is hosted on a separate App Service.
-In future, Portal can be moved to Azure Static Web App to take advange of the built-in CDN for capability.
+In future, Portal can be moved to Azure Static Web App to take advange of the built-in CDN capability.
 ![image](https://user-images.githubusercontent.com/43234101/170195884-acccc7a8-ebd3-4248-8a6a-5d6a5ee24937.png)

 [A Workbench diagram](https://www.azureworkbench.com/?id=jSjmXFhgHxBzFuBTUTap)